hpyproject/hpy/docs/api.rst

         return HPy_Absolute(ctx, obj);
     }

-There are a couple of points which are worth to note:
+There are a couple of points which are worth noting:

   * We use the macro ``HPy_DEF_METH_O`` to declare we are going to define a HPy function called ``myabs``, which uses the ``METH_O`` calling